You've heard it all before.

 Not for the influencer who swears by it

-But for you
+But for you!

-It's to building yours
+It's to build yours

 3. Third, build your list

-Collect practices that address your real challenges
+Pick practices that address your real challenges

 If you have chronic back pain, those stretches stay on the list